flutter/website/src/docs/perf/app-size.md

 On Demand Resources size: Zero KB compressed, Zero KB uncompressed
 ```

-In this example, the app will have an approximate
+In this example, the app has an approximate
 download size of 5.3 MB and an approximate
 install size of 12.9 MB on an iPhone12,1 ([Model ID / Hardware
 number][] for iPhone 11)